The Parish of Grasby is situated in the District of West Lindsey in the County of Lincolnshire.

 In the past 20 years, a considerable number of new houses have been built in the village and many existing houses have been extended.
 So the population has increased, although the overall size of the village is little changed.
 Now there are several quite large 4, 5 and even 6 bed roomed houses in the village.

-Humberside International airport is five miles away, with 3 daily flights to Holland ( with connections world wide from Schipol ) and regular flights to Aberdeen.
+Humberside International airport is five miles away, with 3 daily flights to Holland ( with connections world wide from Schipol ) and regular flights to Aberdeen and Copenhagen.
 Also many charter holiday flights.

 The village is situated on the Southern edge of the Lincolnshire Wolds and the higher parts of the village give commanding views over the countryside to the South, as far as Lincoln Cathedral, 22 miles to the South.